 I have written for The Washington Post, The Atlantic, and The New York Times and have commented on faith and culture for CNN, ABC, NPR, the Associated Press, Religion News Service, the Canadian Broadcasting Corporation, and McClatchy Newspapers.

-When I'm not doing all the things with the words, I enjoy spending time exploring Chicago, running, karaoke, travel, and finding the perfect IPA.
+When I'm not doing all the things with the words, I enjoy spending time exploring Chicago, running, karaoke, traveling, and finding the perfect IPA.
 I hope you find much here to enjoy!